isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2018-03-19-Second-Reading-Speech-by-Ms-Indranee-Rajah-Senior-Minister-of-State-for-Law-and-Finance-on-Criminal-Justice-Reform-Bill-and-Evidence-Amendment-Bill.md

 <li>The Court will be given the discretion to withhold bail for bailable offences punishable with imprisonment, if there are substantial grounds to believe that the accused person would abscond.</li>
 <li>The rules on execution of bail pending a bail review will be tightened &ndash;
 <ul>
-<li>If the State Courts grant bail for a non-bailable offence, and the Prosecution intends to apply to the High Court for a review of bail, the State Courts will be required to order that the accused person is not allowed to go on bail until the review is determined.</li>
+ <li>If the State Courts grant bail for a <u>non-bailable offence</u>, and the Prosecution intends to apply to the High Court for a review of bail, the State Courts will be <u>required</u> to order that the accused person is not allowed to go on bail until the review is determined.</li>
 </ul>
 </li>
 <li>In other words, the accused person will have to be remanded until the High Court decides on the bail review.
 <ul>
-<li>If the State Courts grant bail for a bailable offence, and the Prosecution intends to apply for review, the State Courts will have a discretion on whether to allow the accused person to go on bail pending determination of the review.</li>
+ <li>If the State Courts grant bail for a <u>bailable offence</u>, and the Prosecution intends to apply for review, the State Courts will have a <u>discretion</u> on whether to allow the accused person to go on bail pending determination of the review.</li>
 </ul>
 </li>
 </ul>